allen-cell-animated/vole-app/documentation/EXTERNAL_APP_MESSAGE_SPEC.md

 On load, if the `msgorigin` query parameter is present, Vol-E will send a message back to the opening application.
 The external application code should wait for this message before moving to the next step, to ensure that the Vol-E window is open and ready to receive data.
-Ideally, it should also check that the message's `source` property matches the [`WindowProxy`] object it saved in step 1, to ensure it's sending data to the right Vol-E window (in case the user opened multiple windows one right after the other).
+It should also check that the message's `source` property matches the [`WindowProxy`] object it saved in step 1, to ensure it's sending data to the right Vol-E window (in case the user opened multiple windows one right after the other).

 ## Step 3: Send data